alanmels/shortcut/README.md

 ones, change set names, list links and add or delete shortcut links.

 Go to **Configuration > User accounts > Permissions** (`admin/config/people/permissions#module-shortcut`)
 and set desired permissions for user roles.

-Admins can can go to individual users' account pages (`user/[uid]/shortcuts`) and assign specific shortcut sets to them.
+Admins can assign specific shortcut sets to users on their individual account pages (`user/[uid]/shortcuts`).

 Using